Gina Torres: Career

 It was announced on March 2, 2020, that Torres has been cast to portray Cleo Phillips in the drama pilot The Brides, which is written by Roberto Aguirre-Sacasa, but the series was not picked up by ABC.

 On September 3, 2020, she was cast as Tommy Vega in the Fox drama series 9-1-1: Lone Star.

+Torres will return to Broadway in October 2026, starring as Omara Portuondo in Buena Vista Social Club for a limited run.

 Personal life

 Torres and Laurence Fishburne were engaged in February 2001, and married on September 22, 2002, at The Cloisters museum in New York City.
 They have a daughter together.
 Torres was also the stepmother to Fishburne's two children from his previous marriage to actress Hajna O. Moss.
 During their marriage, Torres and Fishburne played a married couple on the show Hannibal (episodes in 2013–2015).

 In September 2017, Torres announced her separation from Fishburne.
 Fishburne filed for divorce on November 2, 2017, and the divorce was finalized on May 11, 2018, after Torres and Fishburne reached a final settlement on April 16, 2018.

 On January 1, 2020, Torres was a Grand Marshal of the 2020 Rose Parade.